Morteza-Waskasi/2023-12-11-mtu/index.md

 # More detailed instructions (including how to fill these variables for an
 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
-venue: "University of Mississippi"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
+venue: "Michigan Technological University"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "University of Mississippi, Jackson Avenue Center, Room C, 1111 Jackson Ave W. Oxford MS 38655"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Michigan Technological University"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: "US"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "34.369"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-89.528"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "Sep 08-09, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Dec 11-12, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 4:30 pm"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2023-09-08      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2023-12-11      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2023-09-09        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2023-12-12        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Tina O'Grady", "Morteza Waskasi"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["David Yakobovitch", "Morteza Waskasi"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Savannah Kelly","Shelby Watson","Abbie Norris-Davidson","Harley Rogers"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Laura Brown","Amy Marcarelli"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["Morteza.Waskasi@gmail.com","slkelly@go.olemiss.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["Morteza.Waskasi@gmail.com","	lebrown@mtu.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---